Layne Riggs: 2023

-On December 12, 2022, Stewart Friesen stated on SiriusXM NASCAR Radio that Riggs will return to his team for another part-time schedule in 2023.
-Friesen also stated that if Layne can find full sponsorship, he will most likely run full-time in the 62 truck.
+On December 12, 2022, Stewart Friesen stated on SiriusXM NASCAR Radio that Riggs would return to his team for another part-time schedule in 2023.
+Friesen also stated that if Layne can find full sponsorship, he would most likely run full-time in the 62 truck.
 However, sponsorship for a full-time season was not found.
-On March 15, 2023, TRICON Garage announced that Riggs will drive their No. 1 truck in the race at Atlanta.
+On March 15, 2023, Tricon Garage announced that Riggs would drive their No. 1 truck in the race at Atlanta.
+Riggs also drove the No. 02 truck for Young's Motorsports in the race at Nashville.
+On July 27, it was announced that Riggs would drive the No. 7 truck for Spire Motorsports at the Lucas Oil Indianapolis Raceway Park in August.
+Riggs would qualify twelfth and run inside the top-ten for the entire race, and ultimately scored his best-career finish of third.